MrHsiehVCS/mrhsiehvcs.github.io/README.md

 * [Bastards Book of Regular Expressions](http://regex.bastardsbook.com/)  - A free ebook on how to use regular expressions for everyday informational purposes

-* [Eye Heart New York](http://tumblr.eyeheartnewyork.com) - A Tumblr of my New York photos
+* [Eye Heart New York](http://tumblr.eyeheartnewyork.com) - A Tumblr of New York photos

 * [I Heart NY Museums](http://iheartnymuseums.com/) - A really old interactive map showing open/free hours at local museums